scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

    first in the main text.

 .. figure:: spaces_example.png
-   :scale: 30%
+   :scale: 29%
    :align: center
    :figclass: w

-   Example of a HoloViews spaces object ``holomap`` being visualized in two different ways.
-This HoloMap contains Curve objects embedded in three dimensions (``Frequency``, ``Amplitude``, ``Function``), but not all of these dimensions can be visualized at once.
+   Example of a Layout object containing two different representations of a multi-dimensional space.
+Both representations contain Curve objects embedded in three dimensions (``Frequency``, ``Amplitude``, ``Function``), but not all of these dimensions can be visualized at once.
 In **A**, two of the dimensions are mapped onto the rows and columns of a grid, and the remaining ``Function`` dimension can be selected using the widget at the right.
 In **B**, only a single curve is shown, with the three sliders at the right together selecting the appropriate curve from the 3D HoloMap space.
-HoloMaps allow users to explore arbitrarily high-dimensional data naturally and conveniently, with sliders appearing automatically whenever there is more data than can fit into the available display dimensions.
-   :label:`spaces`
+   HoloMaps allow users to explore arbitrarily high-dimensional data naturally and conveniently, with sliders appearing automatically whenever there is more data than can fit into the available display dimensions.  :label:`spaces`

 We can immediately go ahead and display this HoloMap either as an animation or using the default widgets, as in Figure